Long was the representative for Maryland’s 6th congressional district and was a Whig. He served from 1845 to 1847.

-From Dec 1845 to Mar 1847, Long missed 142 of 639 roll call votes, which is 22.2%.
-This is better than the median of 24.1% among the lifetime records of representatives serving in Mar 1847.
+From Dec 1845 to Mar 1847, Long missed 144 of 642 roll call votes, which is 22.4%.
+This is on par with the median of 24.6% among the lifetime records of representatives serving in Mar 1847.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: